Aldaviva/floorplan/README.md

 ## Work-in-Progress

-* Finish transitioning to Express 4.0.
-* Validate updated MongoDB code.
+* Finish cleanup of front-end code.
-* Account for old JS libraries on the front-end.
-* Verify that an Imagemagick install can work in place of a Graphicsmagick one.
+* Finish getting photo upload & user creation working again.
+* Validate Aldaviva's SVG process, and see if also doable in LibreOffice / other SVG apps.
-* Actually make use of "companyName" on the front-end.
+* Verify use of Imagemagick vs Graphicsmagick.